Posted by Ramos Law Group, PLLC | Divorce

 If the petitioner is the party without the mental incapacity, the court may grant an annulment ONLY IF the petitioner did not know of the mental disease or defect at the time of the marriage AND has not voluntarily cohabitated with the other party since the date they discovered (or reasonably should have discovered) the mental disease or defect.
 See Tex.
 Fam.
 Code §6.108.

-- MARRIAGE LESS THAN 72 HOURS AFTER ISSUANCE OF LICENSE: If the marriage ceremony took place within the 72 hours following issuance of the marriage license, the court may grant an annulment ONLY IF the annulment is sought within the 30 days following the ceremony.
+If the marriage ceremony took place within the 72 hours following issuance of the marriage license, the court may grant an annulment ONLY IF the annulment is sought within the 30 days following the ceremony.
+This is an important distinction between an annulment vs. a divorce in Texas.
 See Tex.
 Fam.
 Code §6.110.

 These are the general grounds that will support an annulment in Texas.
-Anyone seeking a divorce or annulment in Texas should consider seeking the advice of an experienced family law attorney to see whether their individual circumstances meet the criteria, and what the benefits of seeking such an option might be.
+Anyone seeking more information about an annulment vs. a divorce in Texas should consider seeking the advice of an experienced family law attorney to see whether their individual circumstances meet the criteria, and what the benefits of seeking such an option might be.